 The Right Energy for Poker

-I’ve said the phrase “the right amount of energy” several times already and it’s about time I tell you what that actually means.
+I’ve said the phrase “the right amount of energy” several times already in this poker strategy guide, and it’s about time I tell you what that actually means.
 For the answer we can turn to science, since this is a well-researched concept.
-The graphic below is called the Yerkes-Dodson Law, and it shows the relationship between energy and performance.
+The graphic below is called the Yerkes-Dodson Law, and it shows the relationship between energy and performance – a concept that not all poker coaches consider.
 Starting from the bottom left where your energy level is low, you’ll see that your performance is also low.
-Think about times when you were tired, unmotivated or bored—you didn’t play very well.
+Think about times when you were tired, unmotivated or bored—you strayed from your poker strategy and didn't play very well.
 That’s because you were lacking the energy needed to fuel your mind.
 On the flip side, the bottom right, your performance is equally poor because your energy level is so intense that it causes the mind to malfunction.
 Like an electrical circuit that overheats and shuts down, the mind can’t function properly when you’re overexcited, tilted, or fearful.
-At the top of the curve is that ideal balance, call it the Goldilocks of energy— not too much and not too little.
+At the top of the curve is that ideal balance, call it the Goldilocks of poker energy— not too much and not too little.

 Admittedly, the graphic isn’t perfect because it implies that having the right amount of energy guarantees you’ll be in the zone.
 I’ve realized more recently that is not the case.
 As I mentioned in the introduction, focus, data gathering and your decision-making process also play a distinct part in determining your level of performance.

 You’ve been there before.
 You’re not too excited or aggressive, nor tired or disinterested.
 You’re rested.
 Recharged and ready to get to the tables to play some poker.
 Poker like this is a lot of fun.
 The nuances of poker pique your interest and the challenge is inspiring.